 5. Communication Issues

-- Losing train of thought
+- Losing one’s train of thought

-- Struggling to find the right word
+- Struggling to find the right words to express a thought

 - Remembering what certain words mean

-- Sustaining attention
+- Difficulty sustaining attention

 - Sensitivity to vocal tone